 In some instances, full glass coverage is part of comprehensive coverage, while in other cases, you must purchase it separately.

 A windshield crack or chip is not something that you ever want to ignore.
-Damaged areas often enlarge if they are not repaired promptly.
+Damaged areas often enlarge if they are not repaired promptly and could lead to the need for a windshield replacement in St. Louis.
 At Martin Glass Co., we have expert technicians who can resolve any windshield repair issues.
 Contact us for more information.